GMontaguth/splus-sextractor-workshop/README.md

 `PHOT_APERTURES` is a **diameter in pixels**.
 If you want a 3″ aperture:
 `3 / 0.55 = 5.45 px`.

-Por ahora esas basicas funciona para crear un primer catalogo basico que luego vamos a usar pra buscar las PSFs de nuestras imagenes, pero ten encunta esto en el futuo para crear el catalogo oficial
+Por ahora esas basicas funciona para crear un primer catalogo basico solo para entender y escoger nuestra mejor configuracion, pero ten encunta esto en el futuo para crear el catalogo oficial

 > Stuck on which columns exist?
 Run `sex -dd` — the full parameter list is in there,
 > commented, with a one-line description of each.
 And `solutions/default.param` has a